-While you can invite all your friends and family and encourage the client or your colleagues to do so too, ultimately, you will want your actual target marketing liking the page.
+While you can invite all your friends, family, clients or colleagues, ultimately, you will want your actual target market to Follow your account.

 You can promote the new accounts with ad buys to specific audiences so they have a bit of a following.
 Ensure you are targeting the right audience, to run some ads to test and optimise.
-It can be relatively affordable to run an ad on Facebook, with ad targeting 2000 people costing $50 (give or take – do your own research should these figures fluxuate).
+This is where that content you designed earlier can come in handy, because it could be the basis some some of the ads you use to attract your new audience.

 Apps and extensions

-You might want to consider apps and extensions you want to add.
-Many businesses have the ‘Reviews’ section ticked on Facebook, have set up an autoresponder or Messenger Bot.
+You might want to consider apps and extensions that you want to add.
+For example, on Facebook, you may want to set up an autoresponder or Messenger Bot to answer common queries.
 Consider if there are extensions you want to keep in mind and start designing what you need for them.

 Promote and Embed

 Once your account is live, you will want to also ensure that you’ve done some basic promotion on your owned channels.

 Consider embedding a Like Button or Follow button on your website, add it to your email signature, throw it on your menu.
 Make sure you spread the word about your channels and make it easy to find.
 Now that people are confident with QR codes, these could be a way you push people to your social channels quickly and easily.

-As you can see, there can be a lot more to setting up a social media account than simply reserving your username!
+As you can see, there can be a lot more to setting up a social media account than simply setting up a blank page!